Seeds For Bees Frequently Asked Questions for Growers

 How important is weed control prior to planting?
 Do I need to use herbicide?

 All of our seed mixes should be planted in the fall, at this time weeds are typically mature and do not hinder the plantings.
-The PAm Mustard Mix grows very fast and will outcompete most weeds in almond orchards.
+The PAm Brassica Mix grows very fast and will outcompete most weeds in almond orchards.
 Weed control is a key benefit of cover crops.
 The Pam Clover Mix has a slower rate of growth and might benefit from an herbicide application prior to planting.
 Any broadleaf, grass specific, or broad spectrum herbicide will benefit the clover mix to get established.

 Most almond orchards have a weed free floor by the fall.
 The majority of the Seeds for Bees growers do not apply herbicide prior to planting.
 However, if weeds are an issue in a particular orchard block or location, using herbicide, burning, or solarization before planting will only help the health of the stand.